itsphily/qualitative_coding_agent/coding_output/MalariaConsortium.md

 ###### Evidence#4

-Evidence doc name: Unknown Document
+Evidence doc name: /Users/phili/Library/CloudStorage/Dropbox/Phil/LeoMarketing/Marketing/Coding agent/final_markdown_files/04_Malaria_Consortium short/01_Summaries/2021 GiveWell Summary.md

 Evidence quote: In 2015, ACCESS-SMC funded a baseline study of the prevalence of gene mutations in malaria parasites that are markers of drug resistance for the drugs used in SMC.

 Agreement level: strongly_agrees

-Reasoning for extracting quote: This evidence directly supports the insight's assertion that Malaria Consortium establishes specific technical baselines for drug resistance before interventions, demonstrating contextual understanding and technical baselines.
+Reasoning for extracting quote: This baseline study was conducted before the ACCESS-SMC implementation, exemplifying pre-intervention data collection as part of a formative phase, directly aligning with the insight’s focus on strategically timed baseline studies preceding larger program rollouts.

 ---